 "Here we have inherited what our elders left us, our terrain, our traditional medicine, traditional arts, and mother language, in this way what we are looking for is the health from our own knowledge, guided by the work with medicine plants, likewise the health is in the teaching of those in the community who follow the road of our elders."

 Juan B. Agreda Chindoy

 Kamentsa Yentsang, Kamentsa Biyang: “People from Here with Their Own Thought and Language.”

 The Sacred Valley of Sibundoy serves as the ancestral homeland for the Kamentsa Biyang Indigenous People.
-Nestled in the southeastern Andes of Colombia, within the Amazonian Region of the Alto-Putumayo, Sibundoy, known as Tabanok in the Kamentsa language, embodies a special blend of natural beauty and cultural significance.
-The high mountains enveloping the valley play a crucial role as Colombia's most important water source, featuring thousands of water bodies, and is one of the most biodiverse regions in the world.
-Tabanok, Sibundoy Valley, often referred to as the Doorway to the Amazon and the Valley of Shamans, serves as a bridge between ancient traditions and modern life and also connects Andean and Amazonian cultures.
+Nestled in the southeastern Andes of Colombia, within the Amazonian Region of the Alto-Putumayo, Sibundoy embodies a special blend of natural beauty and cultural significance.
+Sibundoy Valley, known as Tabanok by the Kamentsa, is often referred to as the Doorway to the Amazon and the Valley of Shamans.
+It serves as a bridge between ancient traditions and the modern world and connects Andean and Amazonian cultures.
+The high mountains surrounding the valley also play a crucial role as Colombia's most important water source, featuring thousands of water bodies, and is one of the most biodiverse regions in the world.

 People and Ancestral Medicine

 At the heart of the valley resides the Kamentsa Biyan, a community known for their kindness, humility, and strength.
 They are hard-working, family-oriented, and enjoy celebrating life.
 Their way of life revolves around an ancestral cosmology deeply rooted in health, harmony with nature, and a sacred reverence for all forms of life.